ShamanHead/telbot/README.md

 	Chat::get($bot, $chatId);
 ```

-This function returns array with row information of this user(row id, chat id, bot token)
+This function returns array with row information of this chat(row id, chat id, bot token)

 To get all chats: